Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Introduction

 These applications have spurred exciting algorithmic design and analysis for functions that satisfy quasar-convexity.
-For example,~\citep{hinder2020near} develops an accelerated first-order algorithm and shows its iteration complexity for both strong quasar-convex and quasar-convex functions.
-In \cite{guminov2017accelerated} the convergence of Nemirovski’s conjugate gradients when applied to functions satisfying quasar-convexity and quadratic growth condition is studied.
-The authors of~\citep{nesterov2018primal} propose an accelerated gradient method and shows the convergence when minimising quasar-convex functions.
-Additionally, \cite{jin2020convergence} studies the convergence of stochastic gradient descent when applied to both strong quasar-convex and quasar-convex functions.
-However, to the best of our knowledge, all the mentioned papers on (strong) quasar-convex function minimisation are leveraging first-order algorithms while our work is the first that studies the convergence of a random zeroth-order method for (strong) quasar-convex functions.
+For example, \citet{hinder2020near} develop an accelerated first-order algorithm and show its iteration complexity for both strong quasar-convex and quasar-convex functions.
+In \citet{guminov2017accelerated} the convergence of Nemirovski’s conjugate gradients when applied to functions satisfying quasar-convexity and quadratic growth condition is studied. \cite{nesterov2018primal} proposes an accelerated gradient method and shows the convergence when minimising quasar-convex functions.
+Additionally, \citet{jin2020convergence} studies the convergence of stochastic gradient descent when applied to both strong quasar-convex and quasar-convex functions.
+However, to the best of our knowledge, all the mentioned papers on (strong) quasar-convex function minimisation are leveraging first-order algorithms, while our work is the first that studies the convergence of a random zeroth-order method for (strong) quasar-convex functions.

-\paragraph{Contributions} In this paper, we study the random ZO oracle in~\citep{nesterov_random_2017} to solve the minimisation problem \eqref{eq:eq1} for a class of quasar-convex objective functions.
+\paragraph{Contributions} In this paper, we study the random ZO oracle in~\cite{nesterov_random_2017} to solve the minimisation problem \eqref{eq:eq1} for a class of quasar-convex objective functions.
 Our main contributions are as follows.

 \emph{(i) Zeroth-order convergence under quasar-convexity.} We first consider the unconstrained setting of problem \eqref{eq:eq1}.
-We show that the random ZO oracle converges to an $\epsilon$-optimal point in $\mathcal{O}(n\epsilon^{-1})$ iterations when applied to quasar-convex functions and in $\mathcal{O}(n\log(\epsilon^{-1}))$ iterations when applied to strongly quasar-convex functions.
+We show that Algorithm~\ref{RM} converges to an $\epsilon$-optimal point in $\mathcal{O}(n\epsilon^{-1})$ iterations when applied to quasar-convex functions and in $\mathcal{O}(n\log(\epsilon^{-1}))$ iterations when applied to strongly quasar-convex functions.
 Despite the non-convexity, these rates match the order of the best known guarantees for convex and strongly convex functions.